-Chef Tim Ma Is Closing Kyirisan in Shaw
+Chef Tim Ma Is Closing Kyirisan in Shaw (Updated)

 Chef Tim Ma is serving his last crème fraîche wings at Kyirisan as the Shaw restaurant prepares to close on Thursday, April 18.
+An eviction lawsuit from landlord JBG shows that the modern French-Chinese restaurant owes $111, 574 in unpaid rent and other fees dating from September of last year to March.
+Ma declined to comment on the lawsuit but spoke to Washingtonian about the closure.

-The modern French-Chinese eatery is the last independent venture for the restaurateur, who says he’s focusing on downtown’s new Eaton Workshop hotel, where he helms the main dining venue, American Son, and oversees food and beverage for Wild Days rooftop bar and other in-house operations.
+Kyirisan marks the final independent restaurant for Ma, who says he’s focusing on downtown’s new Eaton Workshop hotel, where he helms the main dining venue, American Son, and oversees food and beverage for Wild Days rooftop bar and other in-house operations.

 “It’s run its course,” says Ma.
 “It’s with a heavy heart and big sigh of relief that I’m announcing the closing.”

 It’s been a decade of highs and lows for for the 41 year-old engineer-turned-chef, who opened his first restaurant, Maple Ave, in Vienna in 2009—just a year after graduating from culinary school in New York.
 (He since sold the eatery, which remains open under new ownership.)
-In the years that followed, he opened and closed Chase the Submarine sandwich shop in Vienna and ambitious new American restaurant Water & Wall in Arlington.
-It was the closure of the latter in 2017 and the debt that ensued that he says ultimately “decimated” his restaurant group.
+In the years that followed he also sold Chase the Submarine sandwich shop in Vienna and closed his ambitious new American restaurant, Water & Wall, in Arlington.
+It was the shutter of the latter in 2017 and the debt that ensued that he says ultimately “decimated” his restaurant group.

 Ma also points to the uneven traffic and high costs of operating in The Shay, the currently controversial “North End Shaw” development where Kyirisan was one of the first restaurants to open in 2016.
 The upscale project from JBG has already experienced over a half-dozen closures ranging from retail chains like Kit and Ace to food purveyors like Glen’s Garden Market.

-Note: *This post has been updated with new information about the lawsuit.